The state fee can be paid:

 Pärnu mnt 139

 More detailed requirements to documents enclosed to the application form can be found here.
-Please certify the authenticity of the copy with the original document by your name, signature and date on each page of the copy which carries any data.

 You can apply for extension of residence permit by e-mail, if less than two years have from the last application for residence permit and capturing of fingerprints, provided that You are holding a valid residence card.